cbonnissent/dynacase-doc-core-reference/Contents/API/Class_SearchDoc/Method_returnsOnly.md

                           an_classe, an_sexe, an_photo, an_gardien, an_naissance,
                           an_entree, an_enfant, an_pere, an_mere, an_classe_title,
                           an_pere_title, an_mere_title, values, attrids
-                from  doc1053
+                   FROM doc1053
-                where   (doc1053.archiveid is null) and (doc1053.doctype != 'T') and (doc1053.locked != -1)
-                        and (views && '{2,0,11}')
+                   WHERE (doc1053.archiveid is null) AND (doc1053.doctype != 'T') AND (doc1053.locked != -1) AND (views && '{2,0,11}')
                    ORDER BY initid LIMIT ALL OFFSET 0;

         [error] =>
         [delay] => 0.017s
     )

+    Résultats :
     1419) Rotor      : 1295
     1420) Théodor    : 1295
     1421) Éléonore   : 1295

 ## Retour minimaliste

-Dans cet exemple, seuls les quatre propriétés nécessaires sont retournées.
+Dans cet exemple, seules les quatre propriétés nécessaires sont retournées.

     [php]
     $s=new SearchDoc("","ZOO_ANIMAL");